 Telepsychiatry focuses on diagnosing and treating mental health conditions with medical interventions, while teletherapy provides talk-based support to address emotional and psychological challenges.
-Telepsychiatry allows licensed psychiatrists to prescribe medication and manage symptoms for conditions like depression, anxiety, or bipolar disorder, making it ideal for those needing medical treatment.
+The major advantage of Telepsychiatry is that it allows licensed psychiatrists to prescribe medication and manage symptoms for conditions like depression, anxiety, or bipolar disorder, making it ideal for those needing medical treatment.

-In contrast, teletherapy emphasizes non-medical approaches such as counseling and psychotherapy, helping individuals navigate stress, relationship issues, or life transitions.
+In comparison, teletherapy emphasises non-medical approaches such as counselling, discussions and psychotherapy, helping individuals to manage stress, relationship issues, or life transitions.
+Collectively, both terms refer to online mental health care but cater to different aspects of treatment, involving distinct practitioners and approaches.
+While teletherapy focuses on talk therapy sessions, primarily with licensed therapists, telepsychiatry extends to medication management, typically administered by psychiatrists or advanced nurse practitioners.
 By understanding these differences, patients can choose the most appropriate remote mental health service to meet their needs effectively.

 1. What Is Telepsychiatry?